apache/logging-log4cxx/src/site/markdown/faq.md

 Yes.
-Apache Log4cxx exposes API methods in multiple string flavors supporting differently encoded textual content, like `char*`, `std::string`, `wchar_t*`, `std::wstring`, `CFStringRef` et al. All provided texts will be converted to the `LogString` type before further processing, which is one of several supported Unicode representations selected by the `--with-logchar` option.
+Apache Log4cxx exposes API methods in multiple string flavors supporting differently encoded textual content, like `char*`, `std::string`, `wchar_t*`, `std::wstring`, `CFStringRef` et al. All provided texts will be converted to the `LogString` type before further processing, which is one of several supported Unicode representations selected by the `LOG4CXX_CHAR` cmake option.
 If methods are used that take `LogString` as arguments, the macro `LOG4CXX_STR()` can be used to convert literals to the current `LogString` type.
 FileAppenders support an encoding property as well, which should be explicitly specified to `UTF-8` or `UTF-16` for e.g. XML files.
 The important point is to get the